-Most everyone has a smartphone today, and if not, at least a mobile phone.
-Buying any kind of electronic item can be risky online because you are buying it sight unseen and must trust the seller. eBay has a guarantee that will help you if you get scammed, but it is better not to have to go through the entire dispute process if you don't have to.
+Most everyone has a smartphone today, or at least a mobile phone.
+Buying any kind of electronic item online can be risky because you are buying it sight unseen and must trust the seller. eBay has a guarantee that will help you if you get scammed, but it is better not to have to go through the entire dispute process if you don't have to.

 Locked vs. Unlocked Phones

-The protocol for buying a smartphone is to go to your local cell phone store.
-It is convenient because buyers can preview different options, but can be inconvenient if you don't want to be stuck in a contract.
-Most major carriers, like Verizon, lock you into a 2-year contract.
-It can be expensive and restricting because if another deal comes along, you may have to pay a penalty fee to get out of your current contract.
+The typical protocol for buying a smartphone is to go to your local cell phone store.
+It is convenient because buyers can preview different options, but it can be inconvenient if you don't want to be stuck in a contract.
+Most major carriers, like Verizon, lock you into a two-year contract.
+It can be expensive and restricting, because if another deal comes along, you may have to pay a penalty fee to get out of your current contract.

-This is called buying a locked phone--a phone that has a SIM card programmed to only work with a specific carrier.
+This is called buying a locked phone, a phone that has a SIM card programmed to only work with a specific carrier.
 The network, such as Verizon, AT&T, or Sprint, comes with a contract binding the customer to that particular network.
-Usually, the time frame is 2 years.
-It is how the network makes is money, through the intangible and invisible product of cell phone service.
+Usually, the time frame is two years.
+It is how the network makes its money, through the invisible product of cell phone service.

 An unlocked phone is one that is basically a free agent.
-It isn't associated or bound to any specific provider.
+It isn't associated with or bound to any specific provider.
 Unlocked phones can be used with most any carrier, which is why unlocked cell phones are sold on eBay.
-They are not bound to an agreement with a carrier.
 An unlocked phone works just the same as a locked phone.
 You can make calls, send texts, use apps, and surf the internet.
-It does not come with a contract, so the buyer can choose whatever compatible phone carrier they wish to use.
+It does not come with a contract, so you can choose whatever compatible phone carrier you wish to use.

 Benefits of Buying Unlocked Cell Phones on eBay

-Huge selection. eBay has thousands of models to choose from including the newest technology, down to cell phones that are dated but good for people who just want something cheap.
+eBay has thousands of models to choose from, including the newest technology as well as cell phones that are dated but good for people who just want something cheap.
 Believe it or not, there are people who just want a phone to be a phone and don't need apps, texting, or YouTube on their phone.
 The local cell phone store only has a limited selection.

-Better compatibility.
-If you have a phone with, for instance, Verizon service, and you travel out of the network, you may incur extra charges for communication, or you may not have service at all - not an ideal option if you are traveling on business and need to be able to communicate with colleagues or clients.
+If you have a phone with, for instance, Verizon service, and you travel out of the network, you may incur extra charges for communication, or you may not have service at all—not an ideal option if you are traveling on business and need to be able to communicate with colleagues or clients.
 Unlocked phones work with any network.
 Users can change GSM networks when desired.
-People who frequently travel love this option because they can switch to another network when coverage is lacking in the current area.
+People who frequently travel love this option, because they can switch to another network when coverage is lacking in the current area.

 Updated by Suzanne Wells.